← Back to Derek's Profile

 When most people relocate, they do what feels natural -- they browse listing photos, check prices, and maybe drive through a few neighborhoods.
 But here is the problem: that approach tells you almost nothing about what it is actually like to live there.

-After 21 years in real estate and roughly 1,750 transactions, I can tell you that the number one regret buyers have after moving is not the house itself.
-It is the neighborhood.
-They did not dig into the data before committing, and six months later they are wondering why their commute is brutal, why the schools are not what they expected, or why they never feel safe walking to the corner store.
+After 21 years in real estate and over 1,750 transactions, I can tell you that the number one regret buyers have after moving is not the house itself.
+It is the location.
+They did not dig into the data before committing, and six months later they are wondering why their commute is brutal, why they can't walk to anything, or why the carrying costs run higher than they planned.

-That is exactly why we built the Report Card feature on RealHomeIntel.
-It takes the guesswork out of neighborhood evaluation and gives you an honest, data-backed grade for any zip code in the country.
+That is exactly why I love the Real Report Card feature on RealHomeIntel.
+It takes the guesswork out of neighborhood evaluation and gives you an honest, data-backed read on any zip code in the country.

 What the Report Card Actually Measures

-• Walkability -- Can you actually walk to a grocery store, a coffee shop, a park?
-Or are you driving everywhere?
+• Walkability & Proximity -- can you actually walk or drive a short distance to a grocery store, a coffee shop, a park?
 This matters more than people realize for quality of life.

-Each category gets a letter grade -- A through F -- and there is an overall composite score so you can quickly compare neighborhoods side by side.
+The scored categories each get a letter grade -- A through F -- with an overall composite so you can compare locations side by side.

 How to Use It When You Are Relocating